thedavidtran/clearbridge/README.md

 ##### Company Collection
 ###### fields
 - name:string - name of the company.
-- location:object - location information.
+- location:object - Location information.
-  - city:string - city name.
+  - city:string - City name.
-  - state:string - stores the state abbreviation.
+  - state:string - Stores the state abbreviation.
-- description:string - description of the company.
+- description:string - Description of the company.
-- founded:date - founded date.
+- founded:date - Founded date.
-- createdAt:date - date the record was created.
+- createdAt:date - Date the record was created.
-- updatedAt:date - date the record was last modified.
+- updatedAt:date - Date the record was last modified.

 ###### indexes
 - Added an index on "name" to display companies in sorted alphabetical order.
 This index is case sensitive.